evmcnb/quartz/content/Full/Schizophrenia.md

 2. CBT should be offered to all patients
 3. Close attention to cardiovascular risk modification due to antipsychotic medication

+Early intervention with [[Pearls/Antipsychotics|Antipsychotics]] can reduce the risk of relapse by 1/3

 ## Complications/red Flags

+- 1/3 recover
+- 1/3 have relapsing remitting symptoms
+- 1/3 have chronic symptoms

 - Approx 10% complete suicide